2015 Media Festival - 49th Annual

 The California Student Media Festival is our nation’s oldest student media festival.
-The festival exists to celebrate the amazing media and multimedia projects produced by California’s best and brightest students and teachers — rewarding and acknowledging their successful classroom work at an awards event in summer of 2014.
+The festival exists to celebrate the amazing media and multimedia projects produced by California’s best and brightest students and teachers — rewarding and acknowledging their successful classroom work at an awards event in June of 2015.

 Presenting sponsor of the California Student Media Festival is Wells Fargo.